 Here’s how you can achieve laser-like focus using the strength of your mind.

-- Clear Your Desk.
-Do this quickly.
+Clear your desk and do it quickly.
 Don’t get caught up.
 Just remove distractions and leave the sorting for later.

-- Eliminate Noises.
-No TV, radio, etc. Consider getting noise canceling headphones if you work around noise.
-The caveat is if you are doing physical work that doesn’t require mental concentration, then by all means use music for energy if it helps you.
+Close all unrelated computer programs and eliminate noises.
+No TV, radio or any device that will ruin your focus.
+Consider getting noise canceling headphones if you work around noise.
+The caveat is if you are doing physical work that doesn’t require mental concentration, then use music for energy if it helps you.

-- Don’t Answer the Phone.
+Also, don’t answer the phone.
 That’s what voicemail is for!

-2. Visual Reminders.
-Some people are very visually oriented.
+Some people are very visually oriented and creating visual explanations helps them more.
 If that is you, then create some type of visual reminder of the task you are working on.
-It can be a little yellow sticky note right on your computer monitor or it can be a big banner sized poster in bold red letters.
-This works well for me.
-I highly recommend it, even if it feels silly.
-You can also use it as a muse if your work is creative based by adding other prompt words or images.
+It can be a little yellow sticky note right on your computer monitor or a big poster in bold red letters.

-4. Set Mini-Deadlines.
 Chunk the work into pieces.
-Plan it out on paper.
-Use timers to keep on schedule.
+Plan it out on paper and use timers to stay on schedule.

-5. Take Frequent Mini Breaks.
-Get up.
-Go to a different location.
-Stretch.
-Close your eyes.
-Take 10 deep breaths.
-Check your progress vs. your daily plan.
-Do this when you start to feel stuck, frustrated, low energy, or when you just need a break.
-You’ll come back rejuvenated and better able to focus.
+Get up and go to a different location to stretch.
+Close your eyes and take 10 deep breaths.
+Check your progress against your daily plan.
+Do this when you start to feel stuck, frustrated or when you just need a break.
+You’ll come back rejuvenated and with better focus

-6. Relaxed Discipline.
-Stay on task, but don’t be harsh, critical, and stressed.
+Stay on task but don’t be harsh, critical, and stressed.
 This will block creativity and productivity.

-- Be disciplined in a firm way, but without harsh judgment and pressure.
-Supervise yourself, watch out for procrastination tendencies, and, like with a child, gently bring yourself back to the task if you find yourself losing focus.
+Be disciplined in a firm way, but without harsh judgment and pressure.
+Supervise yourself, watch out for procrastination tendencies, and gently bring yourself back to the task if you find yourself losing focus.

 What are your secrets for staying focused?
 When was the last time you had great success with focusing on one thing versus trying to multi-task?

-Written for Dumb Little Man by K. Stone, author of Life Learning Today, a blog about daily life improvements.
-Popular articles are Maximum Energy in 10 Simple Steps and Your Most Productive Week Ever!
+Written by K. Stone, author of Life Learning Today, a blog about daily life improvements.